Developer policies for the Microsoft Edge Add-ons store

-Content that is offensive in any country/region to which your extension is targeted is not allowed.
-Content may be considered offensive in certain countries/regions because of local laws or cultural norms.
-Examples of potentially offensive content in certain countries/regions include the following:
+Content that is offensive in any country or region to which your extension is targeted is not allowed.
+Content may be considered offensive in certain countries or regions because of local laws or cultural norms.
+Examples of potentially offensive content in certain countries or regions include the following:

 - Prohibited sexual content.